Table of Contents

 - Preheat the oven to 180 degrees Fahrenheit/160 degrees Fahrenheit with the fan on.
 Use non-stick baking paper to grease and line a 7.5cm deep, 22.5 x 8.5cm (base measurement) loaf pan, allowing the long sides to overhang.

-- In a large mixing bowl, combine the flours, baking powder, coconut, cinnamon, and sugar.
+- Combine the flour, baking powder, coconut, cinnamon, and sugar in a large mixing bowl.
 Create a well in the middle.
 Stir in the banana, eggs, oil, and milk until everything is well combined.

 - Fill the prepared pan halfway with the mixture.
 The surface is smooth.
 Slice the remaining banana very thinly.
 Cover the entire surface of the bread with banana slices, overlapping each other.